LIKO-12/liko-12.github.io/docs/graphics/drawing-shapes.md

 ## `clear`

-Clears the screen and fills it with a specific color, useful when clearing the screen for a new frame.
+Clear the screen and fills it with a specific color, useful when clearing the screen for a new frame.

 ```lua
 clear(colorId)